November 6th, 2021

-Sometimes it feels as if we are constantly upgrading to the latest electronic gadgets, be it a laptop or phone or printer.
+Sometimes, it feels like we are constantly upgrading to the latest electronic gadgets, be it a laptop, phone, or printer.
 This is by design, as manufacturers want us to continue buying their products and upgrade consistently to ensure we will.
 Even the most conservative fiscal minds are forced to upgrade when their electronics become obsolete and unusable.
-We must ask ourselves “How does this affect my environment and the earth as a whole?
+We must ask ourselves, “How does this affect my environment and the earth as a whole?
 How does my recycling help?

 What is Electronic Recycling (E-recycling)?

-Electronics recycling or “E-recycling” is the environmentally responsible disposal of anything with a PCB or Printed Circuit Board installed as a component; computers, servers, phones or essentially anything that relies on electricity falls into this category.
-These can be repurposed and resold, broken down for parts or each material responsibly recycled.
-Here are some important things you should know about E-recycling:
+Electronics recycling or “E-recycling” is the environmentally responsible disposal of anything with a PCB or Printed Circuit Board installed as a component; computers, servers, phones, or essentially anything that relies on electricity falls into this category.
+These can be repurposed and resold, broken down for parts, or each material responsibly recycled.
+Here are some essential things you should know about E-recycling:

 Saving from a Landfill

-Tighter recycling laws have forced Western nations to export large amounts of e-recycling to developing nations where environmental laws are far more lax thus causing an environmental emergency in countries such as Laos, Vietnam and Malaysia.
-E-recycling has become the fastest growing waste stream in recent years however only 15-20% of all electronic devices sold in a calendar year are recycled properly.
-If more business contracted with companies like Tri-Star Recycling these percentages would be much higher.
+Tighter recycling laws have forced Western nations to export large amounts of e-recycling to developing nations where environmental laws are far more lax, thus causing an ecological emergency in countries such as Laos, Vietnam, and Malaysia.
+E-recycling has become the fastest-growing waste stream in recent years; however, only 15-20% of all electronic devices sold in a calendar year are correctly recycled.
+These percentages would be much higher if more businesses contracted with companies like Tri-Star Recycling.

 Hire a Company That Specializes in E-Recycling

 Paying a company to handle your business’ electronic recycling needs may be an unplanned expense, but it will pay off in the long run.
-Find a recycler who offers services for not only responsible recycling of the physical components, keeping them out of a landfill, but peace-of-mind that their asset disposal method is secure.
+Find a recycler who offers services for not only responsible recycling of the physical components, keeping them out of a landfill, but also peace of mind that their asset disposal method is secure.
 TSR offers secure e-recycling with full services – from remote pick-up to delivery to our facilities to asset recovery and physical recycling or downstream resale.

 Secure the Data Before Recycling